tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * How is portfolio forecasting done?

   * **Answer:** Similar to the forecasting of a stock's price trajectory, Monte Carlo simulations are applied to forecast the potential price trajectories of the individual stocks that comprise the portfolio.
 Then the series of returns (for example, daily, weekly, monthly) of each stock is calculated and multiplied by the corresponding weights within the portfolio to output the portfolio's series of returns.
-Finally, the series of returns for the portfolio are used to generate the cumulative returns, which can then be multiplied by an investment amount to determine the portfolio performance in terms of capital.
+Finally, the series of returns for the portfolio is used to generate the cumulative returns, which can then be multiplied by an investment amount to determine the portfolio performance in terms of capital.

 * Why is portfolio forecasting performed?